 In the case of a sale or exchange of intangible property where the receipts from the sale or exchange are contingent on the productivity, use or disposition of the property, the receipts from the sale shall be assigned by applying the rules set forth in 5 (pertaining to the license or lease of intangible property).

-v.
+iii.
 Sale that Resembles a Sale of Goods and Services.

 In the case of a sale or exchange of intangible property where the substance of the transaction resembles a sale of goods or services and where the receipts from the sale or exchange do not derive from payments contingent on the productivity, use or disposition of the property, the receipts from the sale shall be assigned by applying the rules set forth in 5.e (relating to licenses of intangible property that resemble sales of goods and services).
 Examples of such transactions include those that are analogous to the license transactions cited as examples in 5.e.